Disinfecting coronavirus (TN44)23 November 2020

 Revised Nov 2020 – This Technical Note has been updated to include more information on cleaning practices.

-The managers and operators of swimming pools and similar public buildings or open spaces need to know how to disinfect areas which may have been used by people carrying the coronavirus responsible for the current COVID-19 pandemic.
-This technical note draws on information from a number of sources, to give clear guidelines for disinfection methodology.
+The managers and operators of all pools, including swimming and hydrotherapy, need to know how to disinfect areas which have been used by people who may be carrying the coronavirus.
+Studies suggest that some 45% of infected individuals can have no observable and evident symptoms but may still be infectious.2 This technical note draws on information from a number of sources, to give clear guidelines for disinfection.

 - Subject: Disinfecting coronavirus